FRRouting/frr/doc/user/overview.rst

 .. index:: Overview

-`@value{PACKAGE_URL <@value{PACKAGE_URL>`_,,Frr} is a routing software package that provides TCP/IP based routing services with routing protocols support such as RIPv1, RIPv2, RIPng, OSPFv2, OSPFv3, IS-IS, BGP-4, and BGP-4+ (:ref:`Supported_RFCs`).
-Frr also supports special BGP Route Reflector and Route Server behavior.
-In addition to traditional IPv4 routing protocols, Frr also supports IPv6 routing protocols.
-With SNMP daemon which supports SMUX and AgentX protocol, Frr provides routing protocol MIBs (:ref:`SNMP_Support`).
+`FRR <|PACKAGE_URL|>`_ is a routing software package that provides TCP/IP based routing services with routing protocols support such as RIPv1, RIPv2, RIPng, OSPFv2, OSPFv3, IS-IS, BGP-4, and BGP-4+ (:ref:`Supported_RFCs`).
+FRR also supports special BGP Route Reflector and Route Server behavior.
+In addition to traditional IPv4 routing protocols, FRR also supports IPv6 routing protocols.

-Frr uses an advanced software architecture to provide you with a high quality, multi server routing engine.
-Frr has an interactive user interface for each routing protocol and supports common client commands.
+With SNMP daemon which supports SMUX and AgentX protocol, FRR provides routing protocol MIBs (:ref:`SNMP_Support`).

-Due to this design, you can add new protocol daemons to Frr easily.
-You can use Frr library as your program's client user interface.
+FRR uses an advanced software architecture to provide you with a high quality, multi server routing engine.
+FRR has an interactive user interface for each routing protocol and supports common client commands.

-Frr is distributed under the @sc{gnu} General Public License.
+Due to this design, you can add new protocol daemons to FRR easily.
+You can use FRR library as your program's client user interface.

-@comment  node-name,  next,  previous,  up
+FRR is distributed under the GNU General Public License.

-About Frr
+About FRR
 =========

-.. index:: About Frr
+.. index:: About FRR

 Today, TCP/IP networks are covering all of the world.
 The Internet has been deployed in many countries, companies, and to the home.
 When you connect to the Internet your packet will pass many routers which have TCP/IP routing functionality.

-A system with Frr installed acts as a dedicated router.
-With Frr, your machine exchanges routing information with other routers using routing protocols.
-Frr uses this information to update the kernel routing table so that the right data goes to the right place.
-You can dynamically change the configuration and you may view routing table information from the Frr terminal interface.
+A system with FRR installed acts as a dedicated router.
+With FRR, your machine exchanges routing information with other routers using routing protocols.
+FRR uses this information to update the kernel routing table so that the right data goes to the right place.
+You can dynamically change the configuration and you may view routing table information from the FRR terminal interface.

-Adding to routing protocol support, Frr can setup interface's flags, interface's address, static routes and so on.
-If you have a small network, or a stub network, or xDSL connection, configuring the Frr routing software is very easy.
+Adding to routing protocol support, FRR can setup interface's flags, interface's address, static routes and so on.
+If you have a small network, or a stub network, or xDSL connection, configuring the FRR routing software is very easy.
 The only thing you have to do is to set up the interfaces and put a few commands about static routes and/or default routes.
-If the network is rather large, or if the network structure changes frequently, you will want to take advantage of Frr's dynamic routing protocol support for protocols such as RIP, OSPF, IS-IS or BGP.
+If the network is rather large, or if the network structure changes frequently, you will want to take advantage of FRR's dynamic routing protocol support for protocols such as RIP, OSPF, IS-IS or BGP.

 Traditionally, UNIX based router configuration is done by *ifconfig* and *route* commands.
 Status of routing table is displayed by *netstat* utility.
 Almost of these commands work only if the user has root privileges.
-Frr has a different system administration method.
-There are two user modes in Frr.
+FRR has a different system administration method.
+There are two user modes in FRR.
 One is normal mode, the other is enable mode.
 Normal mode user can only view system status, enable mode user can change system configuration.
 This UNIX account independent feature will be great help to the router administrator.

-Currently, Frr supports common unicast routing protocols, that is BGP, OSPF, RIP and IS-IS.
+Currently, FRR supports common unicast routing protocols, that is BGP, OSPF, RIP and IS-IS.
 Upcoming for MPLS support, an implementation of LDP is currently being prepared for merging.
 Implementations of BFD and PIM-SSM (IPv4) also exist, but are not actively being worked on.

-The ultimate goal of the Frr project is making a productive, quality, free TCP/IP routing software package.
+The ultimate goal of the FRR project is making a productive, quality, free TCP/IP routing software package.

 @comment  node-name,  next,  previous,  up